-A magnetic resonance imaging scan is performed inside of a large open-ended cylindrical magnet that has a patient table in the center.
+A magnetic resonance imaging (MRI) scan is performed inside of a large open-ended cylindrical magnet that has a patient table in the center.
 MRI uses a strong magnetic field and radio waves

 to image the body.
 Due to the presence of this strong magnetic field, it is important to let the technologist know of any metal on or in your body.